Speech understanding features of hearing aids

 FMs and remote microphones

-These features enhance the volume, clarity and quality of speech, when there is background noise or the speech is coming from a distance.
+Devices that pick up and send sound directly to your hearing aid.
+They improve the volume, clarity and quality of speech.
+Often used when there is background noise or speech coming from a distance.

 Manufacturers may use the following terms: